hrishi-v/website/JSrefresh.md

 ## JSON and localStorage are functions contained within JavaScript itself, used for compatibility and saving values through different instances of the same webpage respectively.

-JSON.stringify(JSObject) -- converts JS Objects into JSON strings, allowing for compatibility with various languages.
+'JSON.stringify(JSObject)' -- converts JS Objects into JSON strings, allowing for compatibility with various languages.

-JSON.parse(JSON) -- converts JSON strings back to JS Objects (NOTE: It does not convert functions, so it is like a CPP struct).
+'JSON.parse(JSON)' -- converts JSON strings back to JS Objects (NOTE: It does not convert functions, so it is like a CPP struct).

-localStorage.setItem('identifier', 'value') -- this only supports strings, identifier, followed by the value.
+'localStorage.setItem('identifier', 'value')' -- this only supports strings, identifier, followed by the value.

-To get around the limitation of only supporting strings, we can use localStorage.setItem('identifier', JSON.stringify(JSObject)).
+To get around the limitation of only supporting strings, we can use 'localStorage.setItem('identifier', JSON.stringify(JSObject))'.

-localStorage.getItem('identifier')
+'localStorage.getItem('identifier')'

-localStorage.removeItem('identifier') -- throws an error, avoid this with an if loop to check for null.
+'localStorage.removeItem('identifier')' -- throws an error, avoid this with an if loop to check for null.

 # DOM (Document Object Model)

 ## As the name suggests, this models the HTML elements as JavaScript Objects, allowing our HTML and JS to interact.

-document.body.innerHTML = 'hello'; replaces the content of the body with hello.
+'document.body.innerHTML = 'hello';' replaces the content of the body with hello.

 -- the document object models the webpage (the DOM).